 Your breasts go through changes when you have your period, when you’re pregnant or breastfeeding, and when you go through puberty and its flip side, menopause.
+If you are a transgender woman, you will also have breast changes while taking hormone treatments.
 But outside of these times, what’s normal?
 And when should you check in with your doctor?

 The nipple is in the center of a darker area of skin called the areola.
 The areola contains small glands called Montgomery glands, which lubricate the nipple during breastfeeding.
 Fat fills the spaces between the lobes and ducts.